Article

 Unusually High Transaction Costs

-Complex and larger transactions cost more than simple and small transactions.
+If your advisor proposes a fee toward the upper end of this table, and that proposal may be in the best interests of you and the workforce, but you should ensure that you understand what features are driving the cost and the benefits of those features.
+Complex and larger transactions necessarily cost more than simple and small transactions.
 Seller financing with warrants, management incentive plans, large number of shareholders, converting to a C corporation to allow sellers to defer their gain under Internal Revenue Code Section 1042, and tender offers are some of the factors that increase the complexity of a transaction.

-Company financial advisors provide a variety of valuable services, including creating realistic expectations of value, structuring the transaction to maximize tax benefits, sourcing the most effective bank financing, selecting the trustee team, managing costs, leading the negotiations, and coordinating the entire process to ensure the transaction gets completed on time.
-Most of the fee for the company's financial advisors is contingent on the transaction being completed.
-To make sure you are not overpaying, shop around.
-Talk to more than one provider in each key category (company attorney, ESOP attorney, TPA, and trustee team) to make sure you find the advisors who are experienced with ESOP transactions as well as the best fit for your transaction in terms of fee, style, and other factors.
+Company financial advisors provide a variety of services, including creating realistic expectations of value, structuring the transaction to maximize tax benefits, sourcing the most effective bank financing, selecting the trustee team, managing costs, leading the negotiations, and coordinating the entire process to ensure the transaction gets completed on time.
+In some cases, most of the fee for the company's financial advisors is contingent on the transaction being completed.

 Inappropriate Use of Floating Rate Notes